grokify/ringcentral-sdk-ruby/README.md

 ### Versioning

-This project is currently in development and the API can change.
+Versions 1.0.0 and above follow [semantic versioning](http://semver.org/).
+Breaking changes will be indicated by a change in major version.

+Versions below 1.0.0 are in active development.
 During initial development (Version 0.x.x), minor version changes will indicate either substantial feature inclusion or breaking changes.

-Once the project is version 1.0.0 or above, it will use [semantic versioning](http://semver.org/).
-At this time, breaking changes will be indicated by a change in major version.

 ### Change Log